deekshachugh/msan622/homework4/README.md

 ![IMAGE](FrequencyPlot.png)

 The color of the words is red because I have assigned red color to Obama throughout all visualizations.
 The size of the word is made bigger to increase readability.
 The background color is changed to black and all other axes text is changed to white color so that it is visible on black background.
-I removed the grid lines and added the major an dminor grid lines.
+I removed the grid lines and added the major and minor grid lines.

 ### Obama vs Bush ###

 Here is the screenshot of the visualization:
 ![IMAGE](WordCloud.png)

-The above plot show the difference between the words said by Obama and Bush.
+The above plot shows the difference between the words said by Obama and Bush.
 The plot also shows the words which are common in both of their speeches.
-The size of the word is showing the frequncy of the word.
-All the words which were frequent in Obama, in Bush and common in both were taken and their spacing was calculated so that they can be placed at a difference proportion to their frequency.
+The size of the word is showing the freqeuncy of the word.
+All the words which were frequent in Obama, in Bush and common were subsetted and their spacing was calculated so that they can be placed according to their frequency.
 The color coding is preserved.
 The legend was arranged to save the space.

 ### PhraseNet -Obama(2014) ###